 That’s spoken like a person who never bought YouTube cameras, YouTube audio equipment, video editing computers, backdrops, or video editing software before.
 YouTube can be an expensive beast.
 Heck, if you tried to start a YouTube channel with an iPhone, iPhones aren’t cheap either!

 YouTube Videos Have a Higher Ceiling (For Views)

-As of this post, I’ve written 130 blog posts over 2.5 years.
+I’ve written 170 blog posts over 2.5 years (as of this post).
 The most successful post I’ve had to date gets about 4,000 pageviews a month.
 And while that’s certainly not the best you can do in the blogging world, you’re rarely going to create posts that top 4,000 monthly pageviews.

 Meanwhile, I’ve created several YouTube videos that have gotten hundreds or even thousands of views per DAY.
 And I’m not even that great at making videos.